etan18/Obsidian-Notes/Machine Learning/Artificial Intelligence/artificial intelligence.md

 >“For if every instrument could accomplish its own work, obeying or anticipating the will  of others, like the statues of Daedalus, or the tripods of Hephaestus, which, says the poet, "of their own accord entered the assembly of the Gods;" if, in like manner, the shuttle would weave and the plectrum touch the lyre without a hand to guide them, chief workmen would not want servants, nor masters slaves.” - Aristotle

 ### relation to the brain
-We can't yet build AI on the scale of the brain--there's about 100 trillion synapses compacted into a human brain, and around 500 billion weights in state-of-the-art neural networks.
+We can't yet build AI on the scale of the [[brain]]--there's about 100 trillion synapses compacted into a human brain, and around 500 billion weights in state-of-the-art neural networks.
 And while the brain can be viewed as inspiration for AI, brains are not modular enough for us to reverse engineer.

 Artificial intelligence has triggered many discussions on [[consciousness]] and the [[sentience]] of modern machines.
 Specifically, there's been a lot of interest in AI safety and ethics because of the dangers of how powerful these machines can be.